racket/racket/racket/src/cs/README.txt

 ----------------

-The makefile in this directory is set up for modifying the implementation of Racket functionality and testing it out on a Chez Scheme installation.
+The makefile in this directory is set up for modifying the implementation of Racket functionality (including in the sibling directories, like "io") and testing it out on a Chez Scheme installation.

 For this development mode, either Chez Scheme needs to be installed as `scheme`, or you must use `make SCHEME=...` to set the command for `scheme`.
-For information on building Chez Scheme from source, see "Building Chez Scheme" below.

 Development mode also needs a Racket installation with at least the "compiler-lib" package installed.
 By default, the makefile looks for